 Sharing of Student Data

 The sharing of student data in the District as well as student rights regarding their data are governed by policies outlined in the District policy manual.
-For specific topics, please visit the following pages or documents.
+For specific topics, please use the following links:

 - District Policies